billyhines/parkapp/README.md

 Park App is motivated by the desire to spend more time walking around a city and less driving around a city looking for parking.
 It is a full-stack machine learning project that was built during the SharpestMinds mentorship program.

 ## Documentation
 Documentation can be built using [Sphinx](http://www.sphinx-doc.org/en/master/) in the `docs` folder by calling `make html`.
+It can also be accessed at https://parkapp.readthedocs.io/.

 ## Installation

 ## To Do
-- Implement testing
-- Create MongoDB setup script
-- Create requirements.txt

 ## Credits
 Billy Hines